4 Gross primary production and photosynthesis

 4.3.4 Summary

 The chemical summary equation of photosynthesis is: \[ n\mathrm{CO}_2 + 2n\mathrm{H}_2\mathrm{O} \rightarrow (\mathrm{CH}_2\mathrm{O})_n + n\mathrm{O}_2 + n\mathrm{H}_2\mathrm{O} \tag{4.6}\] A total of eight photons is consumed to assimilate one molecule of CO2.
 For each molecule of CO2, one molecule of O2 is produced.
 And for each molecule of CO2, one molecule of H2O is consumed (net).
 Note however, that this water consumption is not the primary reason for why plants use water.
-A much larger amount of water is consumed by the diffusion of water vapour from the water-saturated air inside the leaves out of the stomata.
+A much larger amount of water is consumed by the diffusion of water vapor from the water-saturated air inside the leaves out of the stomata.
 This transpiration flux is further explained in Chapter 7.

 4.3.5 Response to light and CO2

-The three steps described above operate in series and each step is potentially rate-limiting and responds differently to the environment.
+The three steps described above operate in series, and each step is potentially rate-limiting and responds differently to the environment.
 The rates of the processes are coordinated such that they are roughly equal and co-limiting for average environmental conditions to which a leaf is exposed during a day.
 An imbalance of rates can lead to an excess production of electrons and can cause damage to the photosynthetic apparatus.
-This happens for example when leaves are exposed to very cold temperatures and high light during a frost event, or when you move your indoor plant that has been sitting in a dark corner for years suddenly into full sunlight outdoors.
+This happens, for example, when leaves are exposed to very cold temperatures and high light during a frost event, or when you move your indoor plant that has been sitting in a dark corner for years suddenly into full sunlight outdoors.

 The response of photosynthetic CO2 assimilation (\(A\)) to light (PPFD) and leaf-internal CO2 (\(c_i\)) reflects the serial nature of how the light and dark reactions are connected. \(A\) saturates both in response to increasing PPFD as well as to increasing \(c_i\).
 When a leaf is exposed to increasing PPFD, \(A\) initially increases and eventually saturates (Figure 4.5).
 The slope of the initial linear increase reflects the efficiency at which photons are used for CO2 assimilation in the light reactions (the quantum yield \(\varphi_0\)).
 Under these conditions, light, i.e. the rate of the light reactions, is limiting, not CO2 inside the leaf.
 Under conditions of very high light, the dark reactions of the Calvin cycle become limiting.
 The assimilation rate attained under saturating light is commonly referred to as \(A_\mathrm{sat}\).